Setting Aside Divorce Decree to Correct a Mistake

 In Williams, the spouses labeled the property as joint tenancy property during the entire proceeding.
 It is not applicable here, where the pleadings labeled the property as community property.

-The Arizona Court of Appeals affirmed the trial court refusal to grant husband’s motion.
+The Arizona Court of Appeals affirmed the trial court refused to grant husband’s motion.